-- Where "Hong Kong" or "HK" is mentioned, it refers to the Hong Kong Special Administrative Region. - Due to rounding differences, figures throughout this presentation deck may not add up, and percentages may not total 100%. - 1.
-Include MPACT's 50% effective interest in The Pinnacle Gangnam.
+- Where "Hong Kong" or "HK" is mentioned, it refers to the Hong Kong Special Administrative Region. - Due to rounding differences, figures throughout this presentation deck may not add up, and percentages may not total 100%. - Unless otherwise stated, all information in this presentation is for 1Q FY24/25 or as at 30 June 2024, and therefore includes Mapletree Anson which was divested on 31 July 2024. - Based on closing unit price of S\$1.23 as at 8 August 2024. - Based on independent valuation of properties as at 31 March 2024, including MPACT's 50% effective interest in The Pinnacle Gangnam.
+This excludes Mapletree Anson which was divested on 31 July 2024.